 The permitting timetable developed in every project's CPP is made public on the Permitting Dashboard.
-The Permitting Dashboard serves as a single point of reference for information on covered projects, where anyone can see the timetable schedule and status for all the environmental reviews and authorizations required for any covered project.
-The Office of the Executive Director, in cooperation with the Permitting Council, is improving the quality and usefulness of the Permitting Dashboard in the following ways:
+The Permitting Dashboard serves as a single point of reference for information on covered projects, where anyone can view the timetable schedule and status for all the environmental reviews and authorizations required for any covered project.
+The Office of the

+Executive Director, in cooperation with the Permitting Council, is improving the quality and usefulness of the Permitting Dashboard in the following ways:

-- Since the beginning of 2017, the Office of the Executive Director has worked with Permitting Council agencies to improve the data accuracy and completeness of permitting timetables on the Dashboard.
-Following the March 2017 quarterly update, the Office of the Executive Director provided each agency with a data assessment from which to track agency progress in publishing the requisite data to the Dashboard, and now is ensuring Dashboard Administrators fully understand the requirements and have the necessary training to meet these Dashboard requirements.
-Complete Dashboard data not only is key to transparency and accountability in the permitting process, but is essential for collecting two years of baseline data for use in developing recommended performance schedules that agencies can use in the future to establish their permitting timetables. - The Office of the Executive Director continues to improve the Permitting Dashboard, with technical support from the Department of Transportation, through enhancements such as automated notifications to agencies when authorization deadlines are approaching or when a deadline is being changed. - New dynamic reporting and visualization enhancements for the Dashboard are planned for a more user-friendly presentation of the data.
-Project sponsors and the public will be able to see how projects are progressing through visualizations controlled by userselected data fields.
-Agencies will be able to report on their effectiveness and every covered project's status will be displayed through a color-coded system.
+- Since the beginning of 2017, the Office of the Executive Director has worked with Permitting Council agencies to improve the data accuracy and completeness of permitting timetables to the Dashboard.
+Following the March and June 2017 quarterly updates, the Office of the Executive Director provided each agency with a data assessment from which to track agency progress in publishing the requisite data to the Dashboard, and now is ensuring Dashboard administrators fully understand the requirements and have the necessary training to meet these Dashboard requirements.
+Complete Dashboard data not only is key to transparency and accountability in the permitting process, but is essential for collecting two years of baseline data for use in developing recommended performance schedules that agencies can use in the future to establish their permitting timetables. - The Office of the Executive Director continues to improve the Permitting Dashboard, with technical support from the Department of Transportation, through enhancements such as automated notifications to agencies when authorization deadlines are approaching or when a deadline is being changed. - New dynamic reporting and visualization enhancements for the Dashboard are planned to better allow users to view criteria and learn how federal agencies are performing in critical areas.
+Project sponsors and the public will be able to track how projects are progressing through visualizations controlled by user-selected data fields.
+Agencies will be able to report on their effectiveness and every covered project's status will be displayed through a color-coded system. - The Dashboard is a useful tool for Federal agencies, project sponsors, and interested members of the public to track the environmental reviews and authorizations required for large or complex infrastructure projects.
+The Dashboard currently tracks all covered projects under FAST-41 as well as projects subject to 23 U.S.C.
+139 under the authority of the U.S. Department of Transportation (USDOT).
+E.O.
+13807 reinforces this practice by the USDOT and requires milestone dates for all projects tracked on the Dashboard to be updated monthly, or on another appropriate timeline as determined by the Executive Director.
+The E.O. also allows for other projects or classes of projects to be tracked on the Dashboard at the discretion of the Executive Director.

 In addition to being a tool for transparency and accountability, the Dashboard plays an important role in process improvements.
 FAST-41 requires Executive Director approval for certain modifications to the Permitting Dashboard timetables.
-These approvals help the agencies and

-Executive Director identify issues specific to a particular project, and with time, recurring bottlenecks for overlapping or contingent permitting processes.
+These approvals help the agencies and Executive Director identify issues specific to a particular project, and with time, recurring bottlenecks for overlapping or contingent permitting processes.

-Another key feature of FAST-41 is the CPP, which serves as the foundation for interagency coordination, early identification of difficulties and issues that could delay Federal decision-making, and verification of implementation of best practices.
+The permitting timetable posted to the Dashboard is only part of the CPP, which establishes a concise plan for coordinating public and agency participation in, and completion of, any required Federal environmental review and authorization for the project.
+The CPP therefore serves as the foundation for interagency coordination, early identification of difficulties and issues that could delay Federal decision-making, and verification of implementation of best practices.
 To facilitate effective and timely decision-making, the Office of the Executive Director, in cooperation with the Permitting Council, is improving the quality and usefulness of CPPs in the following ways: